gabrielpierobon/transformer/README.md

 - `--start-series`: First series to test
 - `--end-series`: Last series to test
 - `--n-steps`: Number of steps to forecast (default: 36)
+- `--loss-type`: Type of loss function used in training (default: 'mse')
+- `--model-path`: Path to the model (optional, will use default if not specified)

 This will:
 - Load the trained model
-- Generate recursive predictions
+- Generate recursive predictions with uncertainty bounds
-- Create plots showing the original series and predictions
+- Create plots showing:
+  - Original series (excluding zero padding)
+  - Point predictions
+  - Uncertainty bounds (calculated differently for probabilistic and point prediction models)
 - Save plots in reports/figures/

 ## Model Architecture